Best RTA by budget

 With tanks and pod systems that rely on premade coils, you are stuck with what the manufacturer produces.
 Admittedly, today we have a wider choice between different premade coils for the most popular atomizers.
 With older or more obscure tanks, the choice between coils might be severely limited.

 This matters because the coils are primarily responsible for the vaping experience’s core part, vaporizing the juice.
-By using larger or smaller coils, contact or spaced, made of Kanthal, Stainless Steel, Nickel, or Adamantium, you can affect your vape’s heat, density, and even flavor profile.
+By using larger or smaller coils, contact or spaced, made of Kanthal, Stainless Steel, or Nickel, you can affect your vape’s heat, density, and even flavor profile.

 The primary reason for going rebuildable, though, remains the same: you can avoid the cost of premade coils by using a roll of wire and a pack of Japanese cotton pads you can buy for peanuts.